 15. Is human food safe for my dog?

 Some human foods are safe for your dog.
-However, there are minute differences between the human digestive system and canine digestive system.
+However, there are minute differences between the human digestive system and the canine digestive system.

 There is a pretty long list of human foods that dogs should never eat.
 If you feed human food or home-cooked food to your dogs, keep this list in mind.